Solar Panel Cost Guide in Colusa, CA (2024 Update)

 How to Save on Solar Panels

-• Reputation: Your solar installer should have a good reputation as a company and have proven expertise in the field.
-Two ways to check this are to look for whether a company has technicians certified by the North American Board of Certified Energy Practitioners (NABCEP) and if it has positive reviews from past customers.
+• Reputation: Your solar installer should have a sound reputation as a company and have verifiable expertise in the field.
+A couple of ways to check this are to look for whether a company has technicians that hold a certification from the North American Board of Certified Energy Practitioners (NABCEP) and if it has positive reviews from past customers.

 Best Regional Coverage